About me

 Further information

-I offer short-term counselling (around 8 to 12 sessions) or longer-term work with regular review.
-In any case, the length of therapy will be up to you, and we can discuss it at any time.
+I offer short-term counselling (8 to 12 sessions) or longer-term work with regular reviews.
+In any case, the length of therapy is entirely up to you.